Ametrin-Studios/DungeonsEnhanced/customizing.md

 ### What happened to the config?
 We are aware that the config was a convenient and easy way to customize how structures generate.
 Mojang and the modding community are pushing towards data packs because they represent a uniform way of modifications.
-Unfortunately the config caused too many problems (e.g. with Structurify) so we decided to fully replace it with data packs
+Unfortunately the config caused too many problems (e.g. with Structurify) so we decided to fully replace it with data packs.